Chart Color Schemes

 Moruya features high concentrations of lone person households, with a fairly typical median household size

-Family households constitute 67.0% of all households, including 19.4% couples with children, 35.1% couples without children, and 11.0% single parent families.
+Family households comprise 67.0% of all households, including 19.4% couples with children, 35.1% couples without children, and 11.0% single parent families.
 Non-family households account for the remaining 33.0%, with lone person households at 30.3% and group households comprising 2.8%.
-The median household size is 2.2 people, which aligns with the average in the Rest of NSW.
+The median household size is 2.2 people, which matches the average for the Rest of NSW.

 Frequently Asked Questions - Households